Machine-learning prediction of residues driving homotypic transmembrane interactions.

 The Transmembrane HOmodimer Interface Prediction Algorithm (THOIPA) is a machine learning method for the analysis of protein-protein-interactions.

-THOIPA predicts TM homodimer interface residues from evolutionary sequence information alone.
+THOIPA predicts transmembrane homodimer interface residues from evolutionary sequence information.

 pip install thoipapy

 We recommend the Anaconda python distribution, which contains all the required python modules (numpy, scipy, pandas,biopython and matplotlib).
-THOIPApy is currently tested for python 3.6.
+THOIPApy is currently tested for python 3.8.5.
+The requirements.txt contains a snapshot of compatible dependencies.

 Usage as a standalone predictor